 things you want to look for in a reel

-Body - The body of a reel can be made out of things like aluminium, or graphite, and is usually a personal choice for the angler.
-I like aluminium reels because they are more heavy duty, but they can be a little bit heavier than graphite reels.
+Body – The body of a reel can be made out of things like aluminum, or graphite, and is usually a personal choice for the angler.
+I like aluminum reels because they are more heavy-duty, but they can be a little bit heavier than graphite reels.
 Gauge where you want to fish, and what you want to fish for, and make a personal choice.
-You may find that an ultralight rod works best with a graphite reel, and a heavier rod you might like an aluminium body.
+You may find that an ultralight rod works best with a graphite reel, and a heavier rod you might like an aluminum body.

-Gear Ratio - Gear ratio is going to be important because its going to tell you how many time the bail rotates around the spool in a rotation.
-What I mean by that is, if you have a 5:1 gear ratio, its going to go around the bail five times for every full reel you do.
-I use a 5:1 or 6:1 if I am using lures because its going to reel a bit faster, and that's what you will need if you are constantly bringing the line in.
+Gear Ratio – Gear ratio is going to be important because it’s going to tell you how many times the bail rotates around the spool in a rotation.
+What I mean by that is, if you have a 5:1 gear ratio, it is going to go around the bail five times for every full reel you do.
+I use a 5:1 or 6:1 if I am using lures because it is going to reel a bit faster, and that’s what you will need if you are constantly bringing the line in.
 If you are going to let the line sit for a long time, a 4:1 ratio might be the best for you.
 My suggestion is to keep it in the 5:1 ratio for a smooth fast reel ratio.

 Types of Reels